 We’ll be spending some time with friends over Memorial Day weekend, and I intend to surprise them with these treats for breakfast.
 Besides the amazing-delicious taste, they’ve also got the “cute factor” going for them.
 Cute food is a major bonus in my world.
 My taste-tester husband thought they’d also make a wonderful dessert.
 My kiddo ate them as after-school snacks!
 It’s safe to say that they were a very big hit in my house.
 And I know my friends are going to like them too!

 You can share your own Puff Pastry recipes on the Pepperidge Farm Puff Pastry Facebook page (look for the Puffection™ tab), and you can also visit www.puffpastry.com for more recipes, tips and how-to videos.

-2. Prepare the pastries: Lay each sheet of puff pastry onto a cutting board.
-Slice each piece of puff pastry into 9 to 12 equal squares (depending on the size of your star cookie cutter) and place 1/2 of the squares equally spaced on your large baking sheet.
-Use a small star cookie cutter to cut the centers of the remaining 1/2 of the puff pastry squares (if you don't have a star, you can cut a circle or a square instead.
+- Lay each sheet of puff pastry onto a cutting board.
+Slice each piece of puff pastry into 12 equal squares (you could do fewer, depending on the size of your star cookie cutter).
+Place ½ of the squares equally spaced on your large baking sheet.
+Use a small star cookie cutter to cut the centers of the remaining ½ of the puff pastry squares (if you don't have a star, you can cut a circle or a square instead.
 Remove the stars to a separate small baking sheet.
 Spoon a tablespoon of jam into the center of each of the (uncut) squares on the baking sheet.
 Top each jam-filled square with one of the cut-out star squares.
 Use a fork to seal the edges of each square together (just press down to make a fork-mark along the edges).
 Sprinkle white, chunky sugar on top, if using.

 Disclosure: I was compensated to create a recipe for Pepperidge Farm Puff Pastry (a product that I’ve used and loved in my kitchen for many years!)
 All opinions shared about this product are my own.